-Name Age Position Alan B. Miller 69 Chairman of the Board, Chief Executive Officer and President Charles F. Boyle 47 Vice President and Chief Financial Officer Cheryl K. Ramagano 44 Vice President, Treasurer and Secretary Timothy J. Fowler 51 Vice President, Acquisition and Development
+Name Age Position Name Alan B. Miller 70 Chairman of the Board, Chief Executive Officer and President Charles F. Boyle 48 Vice President and Chief Financial Officer Cheryl K. Ramagano 45 Vice President, Treasurer and Secretary Timothy J. Fowler 52 Vice President, Acquisition and Development

 Mr. Alan B. Miller has been our Chairman of the Board and Chief Executive Officer since our inception in 1986 and was appointed President in February of 2003.
-He had previously served as our President until March, 1990.
+He had previously served as our President until 1990.
 Mr. Miller has been Chairman of the Board, President and Chief Executive Officer of UHS since its inception in 1978.
-Mr. Miller also serves as a Director of Penn Mutual Life Insurance Company and Broadlane, Inc. (an e-commerce marketplace for healthcare supplies, equipment and services).
+Mr. Miller also serves as a Director of Penn Mutual Life Insurance Company.

 Mr. Charles F. Boyle was appointed Chief Financial Officer in February of 2003 and has served as our Vice President and Controller since 1991.
-Mr. Boyle, who has held various positions at UHS since 1983, was promoted to Controller of UHS in November, 2003 and has served as its Assistant Vice President - Corporate Accounting since 1994.
+Mr. Boyle has held various positions at UHS since 1983 and currently serves as its Vice President and Controller.
+He was appointed Controller of UHS in 2003 and had served as its Assistant Vice President-Corporate Accounting since 1994.

 Ms. Cheryl K. Ramagano was appointed Secretary in February of 2003 and served as our Vice President and Treasurer since 1992.
-Ms. Ramagano, who has held various positions at UHS since 1983, was promoted to Treasurer of UHS in November, 2003 and has served as its Assistant Treasurer since 1994.
+Ms. Ramagano has held various positions at UHS since 1983 and currently serves as its Vice President and Treasurer.
+She was appointed Treasurer of UHS in 2003 and had served as its Assistant Treasurer since 1994.